drexed/lite-memoize/README.md

 ## Mixin

-Mixin level memoization is the fastest of the available methods, and provides a decent level of control.
+Mixin level memoization is the leanest of the available methods, and provides a decent level of control.
+Useful when you want to keep your class light weight.

 You can access all methods to the `Hash` class.